goldenpang/proj/README.md

 | updateInfo.ejs | Let user update his information, e.g. ID, Password, Name and Phone No. || updateScore.ejs (It is for admin to update students' score)
 | create.ejs | It is for admin to create new student file, include ID and Password |
 ## 2.4 models folder
-- account.js (It is for setting the mongoose schema)
+- account.js (Specifying fields such as ID, password, name, admin status, phone number, and scores in various subjects for use in a MongoDB database.)
 ```
 var mongoose = require('mongoose');
 var accountSchema = mongoose.Schema({